 If the worst fear should come to fruition and the buyer backs out, you should seriously consider changing course with your sales method.
 This is one reason why you should request a healthy due diligence fee.
 This money is non-refundable if the buyer decides to back out during the due diligence period.
 A healthy DD fee separates serious buyers from the rest.

 Are you dreading the outcome of your home inspection?
 Why not just skip the sleepless nights and sell directly to Wake County Home Buyers!
 We welcome you to contact us and share all of your concerns.
 At Wake County Home Buyers, we take the time to listen to you and help save more of your money for you!
 You can rest easy when you work with the direct buyers at Wake County Home Buyers, who offer solutions for any situation.
-Raleigh, home sellers can avoid all of the stress and hassle accompanying a less than adequate property inspection by calling Wake County Home Buyers at (919) 473-6885 or sending us a message today.
+Raleigh, home sellers can avoid all of the stress and hassle accompanying a less-than-adequate property inspection by calling Wake County Home Buyers at 19196676331 or sending us a message today.